Caledonia, you're calling me...

 - The Kim Possible villain Duff Killigan wears a kilt and tam'o'shanter, lives in a castle, is obsessed with golf, loves haggis and has a soundtrack of bagpipes playing whenever he appears onscreen.
 (So he's American, is he?)

 - The Simpsons: Groundskeeper Willie, also a bag of clichés.
 But he's right about thing: there's nae a animal alive that can outrun a greased Scotsman.

 - The Smurfs had two Season 9 episodes set in Scotland, "Hefty Sees A Serpent" and "The Phantom Bagpiper".

 - George Mac Donald Fraser, who wrote, among other things, his splendid history of the Border Clans, The Steel Bonnets and his memoir of his experiences in a Border regiment during World War II, Quartered Safe Out Here.
 Also his experiences in the Gordon Highlanders, told in the McAuslan stories.

 - Newspapers provide us with The Sunday Post, which is Heather and Shortbread in Sunday newspaper form.

 - Fitzroy Maclean known not only as a commando and spy but as a historian of Scotland, and interestingly, Central Asia.

-The white saltire on a blue field recalls a legend about how, in the 9th century, a Scot-Pict alliance against the numerically superior Angles were inspired to victory by the appearance of a white "X" on the skies, alluding to the cross in which Saint Andrew, an apostle of Jesus and patron saint of Scotland, was executed in Greece, after their leader, Óengus II of the Picts, made a vow the night before to make Saint Andrew the land's patron should he win.
+The white saltire on a blue field recalls a legend about how, in the 9th century, a Scot-Pict alliance against the numerically superior Angles were inspired to victory by the appearance of a white "X" on the skies, alluding to the cross in which Saint Andrew, an apostle of Jesus, was executed in Greece, after their leader, Óengus II of the Picts, made a vow the night before to make Saint Andrew the land's patron should he win.